i3-Arch/Arch-Installer/ReadMe.md

 # CURRENT OBJECTIVES

-	1. ~~Make a menu that makes things easier. ~~
+	~~1.
+Make a menu that makes things easier~~

-	2. Add More Options In General.
+	2. Add More Options In General

 	3. Misc
 		i.
 LUKS